1312255201/VendingMachine/README.md

 <h2>Features:</h1>

-- The primary feature of the plugin is that when a pickup with the GameObject name "Vending" is searched, it will exchange the coin for a random item.
+- The primary feature of the plugin is that when a pickup with the GameObject name "Vending" is searched, it will exchange the coin for a random item, effect, make the player a dwarf, throw a flashbang at them, outright explode them, or make them throw the 173 Tantrum.

 - Alternatively, one can use the Console (not RemoteAdmin!!!!) with the ```.vdg``` command and ```vdg.perm``` permission to perform the same action.
 You can set this up to let your VIPs use VendingMachine anywhere.